pklejch/distributed-chat/docs/setupguide.rst

 You can download this tool either from GitHub repository (https://github.com/pklejch/distributed-chat) as zip.

-Or clone it to you computer using
+Or clone it to your computer using

 .. code::

    git clone https://github.com/pklejch/distributed-chat

-From PYPi
+From PyPI
 .........
-You can download this tool from PYPi (https://pypi.python.org/pypi/distributedchat) in tar.gz format.
+You can download this tool from PyPI (https://pypi.python.org/pypi/distributedchat) in tar.gz format.

 Alternatively you can use pip tool: